- Home

 Regional Insights

-Asia Pacific building insulation market dominated the respective global market and accounted for the largest revenue share of 39.5% in 2024, due to vast construction activity in China, India, Southeast Asia, and Japan.
+Asia Pacific dominated the building insulation market with the largest revenue share of 39.9% in 2025, due to vast construction activity in China, India, Southeast Asia, and Japan.
 Rapid urbanization and large-scale infrastructure development continue to enhance insulation demand.
 Governments are updating building codes to improve thermal performance and lower energy consumption in new structures.
 Rising middle-class income levels are increasing demand for well-insulated homes and commercial properties.
 Regional manufacturers are expanding production facilities and investing in technology upgrades.
 Retrofit programs are gaining momentum in developed economies such as Japan and South Korea.
 The region is expected to remain the major demand center over the coming years.

 China Building Insulation Market Trends